-This button makes it possible to enable or disable host reputation management. akes it possible to enable or disable host reputation management. -- ---
+ON This button makes it possible to enable or disable host reputation management.

 Alarm risk

 Major [0-20] Adjust the slider in order to define the weight of major alarms raised by a host in the calculation of its reputation.
 Minor [0-20] Adjust the slider in order to define the weight of minor alarms raised by a host in the calculation of its reputation.